aultimus/slack-user-data-service/README.md

 This will spin up the app and an accompanying database via docker-compose.

+## Testing
+In order to run the tests execute:
+TODO

 ## Tradeoffs
 * To use an ORM or not to use an ORM?
 I considered using an ORM but have not